The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

 When all percentages are added together it might appear that there is more than 100%.
 This is not a mistake, but a reflection of the fact that some complaints involve more than one form of discrimination e.g. both age and race, or retaliation and gender.

-Here are the top 5 examples of workplace discrimination taken from the EEOC’s 2019 data:
+Here are the top 5 examples of employment discrimination taken from the EEOC’s 2019 data:

-Retaliation in the workplace by an employer is easily the most commonly reported form of discrimination.
-Retaliation can take the form of minor discriminatory acts such as making it difficult to obtain promotion right through to firing a worker for something they have said or done.
+Retaliation in the workplace by an employer is easily the most commonly reported form of discrimination in the workplace.
+Retaliation can take the form of minor employment discrimination acts such as making it difficult to obtain promotion right through to firing a worker for something they have said or done.

 Retaliation may be due to any number of reasons such as: